 What is Laser Marking?

-Laser marking involves a beam of light interacting with a material surface, altering its appearance with permanent and precise marks.
-The results are non-damaging, making laser marking particularly suited to materials that cannot have labels.
+This process involves a beam of light interacting with a material surface, altering its appearance with permanent and precise marks.
+The results are non-damaging, making marking particularly suited to materials that cannot have labels.
 The low stress impact of this method also makes it ideal for industries where quality and strength are critical, such as aerospace engineering and automotive manufacturing.

 Our Laser Engraving and Marking Machines